katzenpost/katzenpost/stream/README.md

 The Stream type manages the state of communication.
 It includes parameters such as PayloadSize, WindowSize, MaxWriteBufSize, and others.

-* Addr is the "address" of a Stream which is the shared secret used to establish the Stream.
+**Addr:** is the "address" of a Stream which is the shared secret used to establish the Stream.
-* Initiator is true if the Stream state was established by the Listener party.
+**Initiator:** is true if the Stream state was established by the Listener party.
-* WriteKey and ReadKey are used to derive frame encryption secrets
-* WriteIDBase and ReadIDBase are used to derive the frame storage IDs.
+**WriteKey:** and ReadKey are used to derive frame encryption secrets **WriteIDBase:** The secret derived from the shared secret used to derive each frame ID written.
+**ReadIDBase:** The secret derived from the shared secret used to derive each frame ID read.
-* PayloadSize is the frame payload length, and must not change after a Stream has been established.
+**PayloadSize:** is the frame payload length, and must not change after a Stream has been established.
-* ReadIdx and WriteIdx are the counters that keep track of the most-recently requested and stored frames.
+**ReadIdx:** The counter corresponding to the current frame being requested, and used to derive the storage location address in combination with ReadIDBase.
+**WriteIdx:** The counter corresponding to the next frame to be written and used to derive the storage location address in combination with WriteIDBase.
-* AckIdx is the counter that keeps track of the last acknowledgement sent.
+**AckIdx:** The counter that keeps track of the last acknowledgement sent to the peer.
+**PeerAckIdx:** The counter tracking the last acknowledgement sent from the peer.
-* WindowSize is the number of frames ahead of the remote peer's Acknowledgement that will be transmitted, which peers must agree on.
-Stream does not presently support dynamically adjusting the WindowSize.
+**WindowSize:** The number of frames ahead of the remote peer's PeerAckIDxthat will be transmitted.
+Peers which peers must agree on WindowSize as Stream does not presently support dynamically adjusting WindowSize.
-* MaxWriteBufSize is the buffered bytes that Stream will hold before blocking calls to Write.
+**MaxWriteBufSize is the buffered bytes that Stream will hold before blocking calls to Write.

 Stream has separate states for reading (RState) and writing (WState) that correspond to the reader and writer routines.
 Both finite state machines have 3 valid states: StreamOpen, StreamClosing, and StreamClosed.